parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/appointments-and-hospital-stays.md

   allowfullscreen>
 </iframe>
 </div>

+Most people with Parkinson’s remain under the care of a specialist (usually a Neurologist or Geriatrician) for life.
+They usually see them every 6–12 months.
+In addition, in many areas there are also Parkinson’s Nurse Specialists, working either in the community or in the hospital.
+Some of these specialist nurses hold outpatient appointments, and most do telephone calls.
+A few will see people in their own homes.
+You may also have appointments with other teams, either in relation to your Parkinson’s or for other health reasons.

 Appointments can be stressful, and stress tends to make Parkinson’s symptoms worse.
 The best way to reduce the stress and make the most out of your appointment is to plan ahead.
 Here are some things you may wish to consider beforehand: